angongcelenica/Data-Science-Project-Portfolio/README.md

 Project 7 - Yearly motorbike depreciation of 10% until it reaches below £1000:

-This code demonstrates a loop programme to show the 10% yearly depreciation of a motorbike until it reached below £1000.
+This code demonstrates a loop programme to show the 10% yearly depreciation of a motorbike until it reaches below £1000.
 The starting price of the motorbike was £2000 and the programme calculated and printed the result for each year until it finally hit below £1000 in Year 8.

 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/bikecode.png)
 ![](https://github.com/angongcelenica/Data-Science-Project-Portfolio/blob/main/images/Python/bikedep.png)